 Trollsteinen, or The Troll Rock, is an oddly shaped mountain that’s close to the town of Longyearben in Svalbard.
-It’s my first hike in Svalbard after our arrival the previous day, arranged through Svalbard Adventure Group.
+It’s my first hike in Svalbard after our arrival the previous day for a week stay in Svalbard, arranged through Svalbard Adventure Group.

 I’m picked up from our hotel (Svalbard Hotell) at 9am; we have a group of seven people plus our guide.
 It’s a short drive up the Longyearben valley to the start of our walk at Nyben, at the end of the valley (the same starting point as our “fossil hike“).
 We cross the Longyearelva (Longyear River) and hike up a rough and wet trail on the side of Sarkofagen, the mountain which separates the Longyear and Lars glaciers.
 It’s reasonably easy walking, despite being a bit slippery in sections.